Roqsh/Rosh/README.md

 # Rosh
 Rosh is an open-source Anticheat designed for Minecraft Bedrock Edition Dedicated Servers (BDS) that makes use of its in-build Scripting API.
-It is currently in version 1.25 [Dev] and supports 1.21.44 (Previews excluded).
+It is currently in version 2.0.0 [Dev] and supports 1.21.51 (Previews excluded).

 ### Notes
 - Found any bugs, false flags, bypasses or want to suggest certain features?
 Be sure to check out Rosh's official discord server! https://discord.gg/FNrJDvG95r
 - Feel free to take inspiration for learning purposes! <3
-- Altough this project is open-source, please avoid copying certain features and claiming them as your own.

 ### Setup
 - It is required to edit the ```server.properties``` config file in your BDS folder and add the following line :